29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 This is all your fault.
 Ok, maybe not all your fault, but mostly your fault.

 I know, I know.
 You’re fuming in front of your computer right now.
-I can hear you cuss me and my descendant for the next seven generations.
+I can hear you cuss me and my descendants for the next seven generations.

-This is what I mean by that: WE know.
+What I mean by that is that we know.
 As Fibro Warriors, we know what it’s like.
 We know it’s real.
 We know there is no way anyone could fake this.
 But people at large don’t know.
-And like it or not, the responsibility to educate the public falls on us.
+And, like it or not, the responsibility to educate the public falls on us.

 Educate the people around you, and most importantly, advocate for yourself.
-That second one is a tough one.
+That second one is tough.

-It is much harder that none would think to speak up and self-advocate.
-I worked in special education for a while, and one of the principles we taught the kids was that they were their own best advocate.
+It is much harder than most people think to speak up and self-advocate.
+I worked in special education for a while, and one of the principles we taught the kids was that they were their own best advocates.
 Self-advocacy is not innate.

 Educate and advocate.
 You are your own best representative.